MessageFormat

 open fun hashCode(): Int

 Returns a hash code value for the object.
-This method is supported for the benefit of hash tables such as those provided by java.util.HashMap.
+This method is supported for the benefit of hash tables such as those provided by java.util.HashMap

-The general contract of hashCode is:
+The general contract of hashCode

-• Whenever it is invoked on the same object more than once during an execution of a Java application, the hashCode method must consistently return the same integer, provided no information used in equals comparisons on the object is modified.
-This integer need not remain consistent from one execution of an application to another execution of the same application.
+comparisons on the object is modified.
+This integer need not remain consistent from one execution of an application to another execution of the same application. - If two objects are equal according to the

-• It is not required that if two objects are unequal according to the equals method, then calling the hashCode method on each of the two objects must produce distinct integer results.
+method on each of the two objects must produce distinct integer results.
 However, the programmer should be aware that producing distinct integer results for unequal objects may improve the performance of hash tables.

-Return
+Return | |

-Int a hash code value for this object.
+a hash code value for this object. |

 parse